grantmacken/dotfiles/notes/tmux-key-bindings.md

   resize panes using prefix with vim like bindings ctrl + H + J or L or K or L

-Everthing else should be prefixed
+Everything else should be prefixed
 Prefix = CTRL + Space

 ##Split Panes